Renting Comes With Responsibility – Take Caution!

-Recently, one of my clients, a young professional real estate investor, asked me on how one could go about inspecting their rental condos.
+One of our clients, a young professional real estate investor, asked about how one can go about inspecting their rental condos.

-This is a good question and so I thought of putting this useful information on my blog for all my other investors and visitors to read and learn.
+This is a good question and so we thought of putting this useful information on our blog for all our other investors and visitors to read and learn.

 Renting – No pain, No gain

 There is no doubt, that real estate investment is one of the best methods to get rich over time, however real estate is not a quick flip get rich scheme.
 The important thing is how you protect your investment when you have chosen to be a landlord.

 Being a landlord brings lot of responsibilities.
 Finding tenants is a daunting task, and real estate professionals try to select good tenants for their landlord clients.
 Having said that, it is not possible for real estate professionals to ensure that tenants take full and proper care of landlord’s property.

 Do unto others as you would have them do unto you

 Sometimes even a good tenant (someone who is qualified professional with a good job and credit history and who always paid on time for more than three years of his renting), leave the unit in not such a good condition.
 Of course normal wear and tear is always acceptable but causing damages to someone else’s property is not allowed or acceptable.
 Having said that, Mississauga rental market is good and with proper due diligence, landlords can attract quality tenants.

 Condo investors should take steps about keeping their property in good state of repairs at all times.
 Getting rental properties inspected regularly is a good way of addressing this, as long as this has been agreed to in the lease contract.
 In fact, as per the rental laws, the tenant is responsible for keeping the unit clean, up to the standard that most people consider ordinary or normal cleanliness.
 The tenant is also responsible for repairing or paying for any damage to the rental property caused by the tenant, their guests or another person living in the rental unit.